petersolimine/penpal/README.md

 Not too bad, eh?

+Note: the results from
+This model are way worse than ChatGPT.
+Leads me to believe that better parameters on a next iteration would work way better.
+Or just use chatGPT.

 ## Ideas for improvements:

 - Automatically pull playlists from Spotify and turn them into Genius.com links (see `src/scrapeSpotifyPlaylist.js`, I got a start with this but have not finished it yet.
 Have a look at how the genius.com links are structured: genius.com/Artist-name-song-name)